 Bret S. Simmons

-When not practicing law, Bret enjoys spending time with his family, playing drums and engaging in outdoor pursuits such as hiking, running, backpacking, fly fishing, river rafting, sea kayaking and stand-up paddle boarding.
+When not practicing law, Bret enjoys spending time with his family, playing drums and recreating in the mountains, rivers and saltwater.
 He was a long-time board member of the Nooksack Salmon Enhancement Association and is a founding member of the Liam Wood Fly Fishers and River Guardians.